-- Diverse customer base: We have over 35,000 "live" accounts, ranging from customers we classify as key accounts that offer the potential to contribute over £100,000 a year in revenues; regional customers who typically contribute between £20,000 and £100,000 a year in revenues; and our local customers who typically generate less than £20,000 a year in revenues.
-While our top 20 customers generated approximately 17% of our revenue for the 52 week period ended 27 December 2014, no single customer generated over 3% of our revenue during the period.
-We estimate that our key account customers typically generate approximately 30% of our annual revenue, our cash customers typically generate approximately 10% of our annual revenue and our regional and local customers typically generate our remaining annual revenue. - Diverse product and service offering: With a strong presence in both the core equipment and specialist rental market coupled with our wide product range, we are able to offer a "one stop shop" to our existing and potential equipment hire customers.
-Our diverse offering, consisting of approximately 1,600 product lines across 23 equipment categories, has enabled us to satisfy our customers' needs, often in a single customised package.
+• Diverse customer base: We have approximately 37,000 "live" accounts, ranging from customers we classify as key accounts that offer the potential to contribute over £100,000 a year in revenues; regional customers who typically contribute between £20,000 and £100,000 a year in revenues; and our local customers who typically generate less than £20,000 a year in revenues.
+While our top 20 customers generated approximately 16% of our revenue for the 52 week period ended 26 December 2015, the largest single customer generated only c.
+2% of our revenue during the period.
+We estimate that our key account customers typically generate approximately 30% of our annual revenue, our cash customers typically generate approximately 10% of our annual revenue and our regional and local customers typically generate our remaining annual revenue.

+- Diverse product and service offering: With a strong presence in both the core equipment and specialist rental market coupled with our wide product range, we are able to offer a "one stop shop" to our existing and potential equipment hire customers.
+Our diverse offering, consisting of over 1,600 product lines across 24 equipment categories, has enabled us to satisfy our customers' needs, often in a single customised package.
 Moreover, our expertise has enabled us to sell multiple add on services to our customers.
-Our broad offering and our growing presence in specialist rental markets also protects us against a decline in demand for any one of the product areas or businesses we operate. - Diverse end markets: Our customers' businesses range from facilities management (e.g., MITIE) to retail (e.g., Sainsbury's) and commercial fit out (e.g., ISG), property (e.g., Otis), utilities and waste (e.g., Suez), infrastructure (e.g., Heathrow Airports Limited) and energy services markets

-(e.g., Vestas), which has helped us to withstand adverse conditions in any single market segment.
+Our broad offering and our growing presence in specialist rental markets also protects us against a decline in demand for any one of the product areas or businesses we operate. - Diverse end markets: Our customers' businesses range from facilities management (e.g., MITIE) to retail (e.g., Sainsbury's) and commercial fit out (e.g., ISG), property (e.g., Otis), utilities and waste (e.g., Suez) and infrastructure (e.g., Heathrow Airports Limited), which has helped us to withstand adverse conditions in any single market segment.
 A significant portion of our revenues are attributable to customers which undertake maintain and operate projects within the wider market, which has historically exhibited resilience and consequently more predictable revenues.